The Modular Isomorphism Problem for small groups -- revisiting Eick's algorithm: The small group ring and Bagi nski's invariant

 \begin{theorem} If $G$ is one of the following, then MIP has a positive answer for $G$. \begin{itemize} \item[(a)] $2$-groups of maximal class \cite{Bag92}. \item[(b)] $p$-groups of maximal class and order at most $p^{p+1}$ which have a maximal abelian subgroup \cite{BC88}. \item[(c)] $p$-groups with center of index $p^2$ \cite{Dre89}. \end{itemize} \end{theorem} Moreover, MIP holds for certain $3$-groups of maximal class, but the conditions are too technical to be included here \cite{BK19}.

-\subsection{The small group ring and Bagi\'nski's invariant}
+\section{The small group ring and Bagi\'nski's invariant}

-A group-theoretical invariant which is very useful to us to eliminate some candidates to counterexamples which would have a very high Jennings bound (see Section~\ref{sec:JenningsBound} for the definition) is given without proof by Bagi\'nski in the last lines of \cite{Bag99}.
-He mentions that it should follow similar to Sandling's proof in \cite{San89}.
-We give a proof of Bagi\'nski's observation following the proof of Sandling, but in the way it is described in \cite[Section 2.3]{HS06}.
+A group-theoretical invariant which is very useful to us to eliminate some candidates to counterexamples which would have a very high Jennings bound is given without proof by Bagi\'nski in the last lines of \cite{Bag99}.
+He mentions that it should follow similar to Sandling's proof in \cite{San89}, but it is not evident how to achieve this.
+We give a proof of Bagi\'nski's observation using the algebra constructed by Sandling, but in the way it is described in \cite[Section 2.3]{HS06}.
 Bagi\'nski wrote us however that his proof is different from ours.

 We first collect some standard results which will be useful to us. \begin{lemma} Let $G$ be a group, $a, b, c \in G$ and $n$ a positive integer. \begin{enumerate} \item[(i)] The following identities hold \cite[Chapter III, 1.2 Hilfssatz]{Hup67}: \begin{itemize} \item $[a, b]^{-1} = [b, a]$. \item $[a, bc] = [a,c][a,b]^c$. \item $[ab,c] = [a,c]^b[b,c]$. \end{itemize} \item[(ii)] If $[a,b]$ commutes with $a$ and $b$ then $(ab)^n = a^n b^n [b,a]^{\binom{n}{2}}$ \cite[Chapter III, 1.3 Hilfssatz]{Hup67}. \end{enumerate} \end{lemma}